 There are some real, science-based benefits to fasting.[ref]

 But is it right for you?
-Your genetic variants may give some clues here.
+Your genes may hold the answers.

 Everyone gets hungry at first when they fast, but most people lose the intense desire to eat after fasting for a while.
 Some people, though, do have more hunger and a poor mood (hangry!) when fasting, and this is tied to a specific genetic variant.